vmware/photon/docs/photon_admin/changing-the-locale.md

        VC Keymap: n/a
       X11 Layout: n/a

+To change the locale,

+first install glibc-i18n:

+    tdnf install glibc-i18n

-To change the locale, choose the languages that you want from `/usr/share/locale/locale.alias`, add them to `/etc/locale-gen.conf`, and then regenerate the locale list by running the following command as root:
+ then choose the languages that you want from `/usr/share/locale/locale.alias`, add them to `/etc/locale-gen.conf`, and then regenerate the locale list by running the following command as root:

     locale-gen.sh